Shaf-Ibrahim/Expert-System-for-Chess-Openings/README.md

 # Challenges
 Challenges in creating this expert system include:
 * Converting answers from the interviews into comprehensive sets of rules
+* Expanding the system to accomodate players of various skill levels
 * Adopting the functional-based programming paradigm w/o emulating OOP
 * Implementing backward chaining to make pattern matching more efficient
+* Designing a comprehensive algorithm that takes into account several factors of a player's playstyle

+# Outcome
+Upon completion, my system could recommend up to 12 openings, including white and black openings.
+The scope of this project was limited to only players at the beginner and intermediate levels to accomodate the time constraint, which was around one semester of the school year.
+Over the duration of the project, I became more accustomed to the CLIPS syntax and the fundamentals of procedural programming, a new design paradigm that made me approach problems differently.
+I also had to put my feet in the shoes of the user and think about the characteristics a chess player would consider when playing a certain opening.
+Overall, this project enabled me to learn a new language and gain experience in the development of a client-based product